The Perfect Solution For Choosing Your Child's Guardian

 Finally, document your choices, legally and clearly.
 We have a proven process for creating a comprehensive Plan For Minor Children that covers not just the long-term care of your children, but the immediate term as well.
 Gives instructions to your guardians and caregivers.
 And, put an ID card in your wallet so your children would never be left in the care of strangers.
 Keep in mind that your choice for guardian today could change, and you will likely want to update your guardianship designation as your life and circumstances dictate.

 Make 2017 the year you put the proper protections in place for your family by calling our office to schedule a time for us to sit down and talk.
 We normally charge $750 for a Family Wealth Planning Session, but because this planning is so important, I’ve made space for the next two people who mention this article to have a complete planning session at no charge.
-Call today and mention this article.
+Call our St. Petersburg today at 727-537-6818 and mention this article.